ParaSiF-Proof-of-Concept-Code-Structure/ParaSiF_legacy/doc/FEniCS_2019.1.0_Local_Installation.md

 Download, configure and install prerequisites for PETSc
 ---------------------------------------------------------

-The "sundials" library is not required by the coupling, and is therefore not installed.
+The "sundials" library is not required by the coupling and is therefore not installed.
 As it is accounted for by default, Line 21 (L21) of tpsl.sh, to be found as `${BUILD_DIR}/boost/sh/tpsl.sh` has to be changed from

 printf "%s\n" glm hypre matio metis scotch parmetis mumps sundials superlu superlu-dist \
 to